 Fig 1 Data taken from Definitive Healthcare’s Hospitals & IDNs platform and Technology Insights (LOGIC).
 Platform accessed Jan 14, 2020; most recent data available.

-Challenges in AI
+Challenges in augmented intelligence

 Of course, this technology is still new, and regulations have not yet caught up to it.
 Though implementation remains slow across the industry, the potential for widespread use compels us to consider what risks this technology may pose.
 Integrating private patient records with any type of technology—particularly one as advanced as AI—poses certain cybersecurity risks.